TomK32/tomk32.github.io/_posts/2018-06-01-a-ruby-dsl-in-practise.md

 ---
 I did this <a href="{{ 'presentations/de/ruby-dsl' | absolute_url }}">talk on DSLs with focus on Ruby a few days ago, in German</a>, but I figure that interested developers might benefit if I share some more knowledge and the concrete implementation I did for my specific problem.

-The software I'm working on is a personal finance web app and to make the sign-up process and first steps as easy as possible I'm using prorammatic templates that I can use to fill out a few forms during sign-up.
+The software I'm working on is a personal finance web app and to make the sign-up process and first steps as easy as possible I'm using programmatic templates that I can use to fill out a few forms during sign-up.
 The users will have several of those templates to choose from.

-I shorted the code a little bit in functionality and it's MIT licensed if you want to use it. dd
+I shorted the code a little bit in functionality and it's MIT licensed if you want to use it.

-Let's start with the data input file, it is Ruby code and extremly easy to read and understand:
+Let's start with the data input file, it is Ruby code and extremely easy to read and understand:

 ```ruby
 ledger "Ledger for #{Date.today.year}" do